Cubified1/Cubified1/README.md

 <p> The sound of making your own tools/programs is something that sounds nice to me, as I can create something that will help me or be able to edit something to fit my needs. </p>

-<p>I'm going to be trying my hardest and pushing myself and creating QOL things for myself and other people.</p>
+<p>I'm going to be trying my hardest and pushing myself, and creating QOL things for myself and other people.</p>